stevenkyle2013/Water-Well-Classifier/README.md

 # Water-Well-Project

 ### Problem Description
 Tanzania has a shortage of clean water that can be provided to its people.
-The population of Tanzania is about 56 million and about 4 million citizens do not have acess to clean water.
+The population of Tanzania is about 56 million and about 4 million citizens do not have access to clean water.

 The goal of this project is to create a model that can accurately predict if a well is functional or not.
 This model can then be used to help improve maintenance operations all across Tanzania.